The Construction Advantage

 There are a variety of ways that owners and general contractors use contract clauses to control the risk of unanticipated cost escalations in construction.
 Unforeseen delays top the list of risks that many construction players want to eliminate by contract.
 During the past decade, the insertion of “no damage for delay” (NDD) clauses has become routine.
 These clauses typically provide that all forms of delay, including delays that would otherwise be excusable, are non-compensable and that the sole remedy for delays experienced by a contractor, and those claiming through it, is an extension of time.
 This limitation applies even under circumstances where the party attempting to enforce the NDD clause is at fault for the delay.

 Although a handful of states have enacted legislation invalidating NDD clauses based on public policy concerns (WA, CA, AZ, MO, LA and NC), most courts addressing the issue directly have ruled that a clear and unambiguous NDD clause is enforceable, absent conduct amounting to fraud or bad faith.
 However, courts will typically construe an NDD clause strictly against the drafter.
 As a result, clauses that lack clarity or conflict with other contract provisions concerning compensation for delay may be invalidated.
-The Supreme Courts of Maine, New Hampshire and Vermont have not directly addressed the validity of NDD clauses.
+The Supreme Courts of ME, New Hampshire and Vermont have not directly addressed the validity of NDD clauses.
 Massachusetts, Connecticut and Rhode Island have determined that NDD clauses are enforceable, subject to exceptions similar to those discussed below.

 In order to discourage abuse by the party asserting the NDD clause, courts have tried to level the playing field by adopting a number of conduct-based exceptions to enforcement.
 Most of these exceptions overlay equity principles and rely on the covenant of good faith and fair dealing implied in all contracts.
 An NDD clause will not generally be enforced where the party asserting it has engaged in 1) active or intentional interference with the progress of the work, 2) willful misconduct, 3) grossly negligent conduct or 4) conduct causing delays so unreasonable as to constitute an abandonment of the contract (a cardinal change).
 The right to enforce an NDD clause may also be waived when the party asserting it has previously approved payment for delays occurring on the same project.

 Whether you are in the position of an owner, contractor or lower tier subcontractor, it is important to understand the impact of NDD clauses and the conditions under which they are enforceable.
 The rules differ somewhat in each state.
-If you have questions, contact our Construction Practice Group in Maine or New Hampshire for answers.
+If you have questions, contact our Construction Practice Group in ME or New Hampshire for answers.